Explainable Equivariant Neural Networks for Particle Physics: PELICAN: Equivariance and jet physics

 \subsection{Lorentz invariance}

-The classification task considered in this work is exactly Lorentz invariant.
-The physical content of this statement will be discussed below, but mathematically it simply means the following.
-If the inputs to the network are a collection of 4-vectors (energy-momentum vectors in our case) $p_1,\ldots,p_N$, the output is $F(p_1,\ldots,p_N)$, and $\Lambda\in\SO^+(1,3)$ is a Lorentz transformation, then
+The classification tasks considered in this work are exactly Lorentz invariant.
+The physical implications of this statement are discussed below, but may be stated mathematically in the following way: if the inputs to the network are a collection of 4-vectors (energy-momentum vectors in our case) $p_1,\ldots,p_N$, the output is $F(p_1,\ldots,p_N)$, and $\Lambda\in\SO^+(1,3)$ is a Lorentz transformation, then

-There are a few ways of constructing a machine learning model that satisfies a constraint of this kind.
-The simplest one is to hand-pick a set of invariant observables (such as particle masses, relative masses, particle identification labels and charge) and feed them into a generic neural network architecture.
+There are multiple approaches to constructing an ML model that satisfies such a constraint.
+The simplest one is to hand-pick a set of invariant observables (such as particle masses, jet masses, relative masses, particle identification labels and charge) and use them as input to a generic NN architecture.

 Another approach inspired by convolutional networks is to preserve group-equivariant latent representations in the hidden layers.
-In this case the neuron nonlinearity must be a Lorentz-equivariant operation, and examples of this can be found in both the Lorentz Group Network (LGN)~\cite{Bogatskiy:2020tje} and LorentzNet~\cite{LorentzNet22}.
+In this case, the neuron nonlinearity must be a Lorentz-equivariant operation, and examples of this can be found in both the Lorentz Group Network (LGN)~\cite{Bogatskiy:2020tje} and LorentzNet~\cite{LorentzNet22} architectures.
+Equivariance with respect to the part of the Lorentz group that fixes the proton beam axis was also used for regression problems in ref.~\cite{CPT}.
 As in traditional CNN's used in image processing, equivariant latent representations, as opposed to invariant ones, can regularize the network via efficient weight-sharing and improve training.

-Here, we take a slightly different approach.
+The PELICAN design adopts a slightly different approach.
 Given a set of 4-vector inputs $p_1,\ldots,p_N$, we compute a \textit{complete} set of Lorentz invariants on that set.
-For classical groups, including the Lorentz group, the space of invariants constructed out of a collection of vectors in the fundamental representation are functions of only the pairwise invariant dot products (using the appropriate invariant quadratic form for the given symmetry group) and of square determinants (of, say, 4 column-vectors for the Lorentz group)~\cite{Weyl46}.
-Furthermore, if the invariant is required to be symmetric in the vector inputs, then it's \textit{only} a function of the dot products (see also the discussion in Ref.~\cite{Gripaios2021}).
+For classical groups, including the Lorentz group, the space of invariants constructed out of a collection of vectors in the fundamental representation consists of functions of only the pairwise invariant dot products (using the appropriate invariant quadratic form for the given symmetry group) and of square determinants (e.g.~of 4 column-vectors for the Lorentz group)~\cite{Weyl46}.
+Furthermore, if the invariant is required to be symmetric in the vector inputs, then it is \textit{only} a function of the dot products (see also the discussion in ref.~\cite{Gripaios2021}).
 In short, all totally symmetric Lorentz invariants can be written in the following form: